camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 ### Using connectors in SaaS

-Currently, connectors are not operated as part of the Camunda Cloud SaaS offering, which means you need to operate them yourself in your environment, which might be a private or public cloud.
+Currently, connectors are not operated as part of the Camunda Platform 8 SaaS offering, which means you need to operate them yourself in your environment, which might be a private or public cloud.

 ![Connectors in SaaS](connecting-the-workflow-engine-with-your-world-assets/connector-in-cloud.png)